sbhenderson/sbhenderson.github.io/_posts/2025-04-22-wood-sidara.md

 * As said in the possible offer, if this doesn't go through, Wood will need to raise equity or do more disposals.
 Raising equity as a public company means diluting shares, and for whatever reason, that just seems bad.
 Disposals are fine, but if you're cutting off an arm to conserve blood that you are losing through your leg, are you accomplishing anything in the end?
 * In mid 2024, when Wood was entertaining offers for £2, Wood made statements like "The Board carefully considered the Proposal, together with its financial advisers, and concluded that it fundamentally undervalued Wood and its future prospects" [like here](https://tools.eurolandir.com/tools/Pressreleases/GetPressRelease/?ID=4515540&lang=en-GB&companycode=uk-wg&v=).
 * The role of the CEO/CFO in getting to this point.
 I will not belabor the point, but if you were offered to take the helm of a struggling company, would you not invest your attention into the parts that are struggling?
+* Insolvency and the resulting bankruptcy if a waiver extension is not secured in a timely way.
+* How a Ch.
+11 bankruptcy could be better than this sale
+* Morale of the staff with all of these events ongoing.

 More to come, I am sure.